folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 *   **Integration name (required).** The name for this integration.
 *   **Description** A description of this integration.
-*   **Default integration.** Select this checkbox to indicate that this integration is the default integration for the organization.
+*   **Default integration.** Select this checkbox if your organization doesn’t have any account numbers.
+This indicates that any order tagged for export that is not related to a specific account for this organization should follow this default configuration.

 ### EDI configuration

 *   **Account numbers (required).** All account numbers created in **Vendor account** section of the organization are listed.
-Click on the vendor account number for this integration.
-To select multiple account numbers for this integration, use shift+click.
+Click on all vendor account numbers to be included in this EDI configuration.
+To select multiple account numbers for this configuration, use shift+click.
 When you move your cursor to another field you will see the highlight persist on the selected account number(s).
 *   **Automate order export for acquisition methods.**   All order acquisition methods are listed.
 To automatically export orders for this vendor using specific order acquisitions methods, click on the acquisition method name.
+When creating orders, you can override this default behavior by checking the [Manual]({{< ref "/orders.md#purchase-order" >}}) checkbox on the purchase order.
 To select multiple acquisition methods to export automatically, use shift+click.
 When you move your cursor to another field you will see the highlight persist on the selected acquisition methods.
-*   **Vendor EDI code.** The vendor identifier for EDI transactions
+*   **Vendor EDI code (required).** The vendor identifier for EDI transactions
 *   **Vendor EDI type.** Select one of the Vendor EDI types, which designates the type of identifier used as the vendor identifier: 014/EAN, 31B/US-SAN, 091/Vendor-assigned, or 092/Customer-assigned.
-*   **Library EDI code.** The library identifier for EDI transactions
+*   **Library EDI code (required).** The library identifier for EDI transactions

 *   **Library EDI type.** Select one of the Library EDI types, which designates the type of identifier used as the library identifier: 014/EAN, 31B/US-SAN, 091/Vendor-assigned, or 092/Customer-assigned.
 *   **EDI naming convention.** The naming convention that sets the expected structure to be used for outgoing FOLIO EDI files, such as the prefix or file extension.
 Example: .edu  Note: When defining your naming convention you can use text or one of the following tokens.
 Tokens will be replace by the corresponding information from the export job.
 Possible tokens are organizationCode, integrationName, exportJobEndDate, jobID, numberSequence
 *   **Send account number.** If you send your account number with orders or invoices, select this checkbox.
 If selected, the account number is required for the PO/POL and is included in the EDI order file.